jahir9991/SassTry/README.md

-"# This is a sass Try project"
+# This is a sass Try project